Last Night I Dreamt That Somebody Loved Me: Covers

 Alternative band Low also covered the song, initially as a single, and later included it on their A Lifetime of Temporary Relief: 10 Years of B-Sides and Rarities.
 In the booklet, the band describes it as "another cover that some may sneer at.
 After this, nothing is sacred".

+Eurythmics covered the song, as released on their 2005 album We Too Are One.